-Meals are provided for all participants beginning with dinner on Tuesday through Lunch on Saturday.
-Breakfast food is provided to participants in their cabins.
-Lunches are served in Ray’s Restaurant and dinners vary each night depending on activities.
+Meals are provided beginning with dinner on Monday through breakfast on Saturday.
+Lunches are served for all in Ray’s Restaurant.
+Breakfasts and dinners vary depending on activities and lodging options.
 Students with special dietary needs must make that known in the appropriate field at registration.
 Food is also available on site for purchase.

 LMF is hosted at the Zion Ponderosa Ranch Resort on the edge of Zion National Park.
 Participants of the same gender are assigned to staff chaperones and housed in Mountain Homes, Cabin Suites, The Ranch House or Moose Lodge.
-All participants lodge at the Resort with check-in at 1 pm on Tuesday and checkout Saturday at 10 am.
+All participants lodge at the Resort with check-in at 1 pm on Monday and checkout Friday at 10 am.
+Following the concert on Friday evening students are either released to parents or lodge at the OC Tanner Amphitheater.
 Participants wishing to take advantage of the Family Lodging Discount may make their own lodging arrangements at Zion Ponderosa Ranch and receive a $200 price reduction.
 See the Tuition & Fees page for more details.
 Zion Ponderosa offers families many accommodation options including tent camping, RV sites, luxury vacation homes and more!

 Shuttle transportation is included with tuition to and from Zion Ponderosa departing from and returning to American Heritage School (736 N. 1100 E. American Fork, Utah).
 Students not riding the American Fork shuttle are responsible for their own transportation to and from Zion Ponderosa Ranch Resort (see directions).
 All transportation to Festival activities during Festival week are provided for all participants.
 Airport shuttle service and additional lodging accommodations are available to students flying into Salt Salt Lake International Airport for an additional expense.
 See the Airport Shuttle and Lodging Option below for more information.